Date of Award

 We have performed a PIXE analysis of atmospheric aerosol samples collected in Schenectady, NY, to study airborne pollution in an urban environment.
 The samples were collected using a PIXE International, 9-stage, cascade impactor that separates the airborne particles according to aerodynamic diameter and deposits them on thin Kapton foils.
 The impacted foils were bombarded with 2.2-MeV proton beams from the Union College 1.1-MV Pelletron accelerator and the emitted X-rays were detected with an Amptek silicon drift detector.
 The X-ray energy spectra were analyzed using GUPIX software to determine the elemental concentrations in the samples.
 A broad range of elements from Al to Pb were identified and measurable concentrations of Br and Pb were detected at small particle sizes.
 The measured Br/Pb ratio of 0.37±0.04 is consistent with results from previous studies and suggests the presence of leaded aviation fuel that may be due to the proximity of the collection site to a small regional airport with a significant amount of general aviation traffic.

 Smith, Jeremy, "Analysis of Atmospheric Aerosols Collected in an Urban Area in Upstate NY Using Proton Induced X-ray Emission (PIXE) Spectroscopy" (2014).
-Honors Theses and Student Projects.
+Honors Theses.
 601.